microchip-pic-avr-examples/pic18f56q71-cnano-adccc-differential-reading-mplab-mcc/README.md

 ## Demo

-In this example, the ADC reads data from the two potentiometers and displays the result on the serial terminal.
+In this example, the Analog-to-Digital Converter (ADC) reads data from the two potentiometers and displays the result on the serial terminal.

 <br><img src="images/potentiometer_cnano.png" width="300">